limansky/buckup/README.md

  * `gzip` -- currently only gz archives a supported.
  * `tar` -- for files archiving.
  * `mysqlbackup` -- if you need to backup MySQL database.
+ * `mongodump` -- if you going to backup MongoDB database.
  * `ftp` -- if you need to upload backup to FTP server

 Usage